BrightonBTC/bija/README.md

+# Please note that this project is no longer being maintained:

+I'm still working on some Nostr based projects but made the decision to end development on this.
+Many other Twitter style apps exist on Nostr now so please choose one of those instead.
+Thanks.

 # Bija Nostr Client

 Python [Nostr](https://github.com/nostr-protocol/nostr) client with backend that runs on a local flask server, and front end in your browser